Fixed and Market Pricing for Cloud Services

 First consider PAYG in isolation.
-If PAYG price is $p$, a job from class $i$ with waiting cost $c$ obtains an expected payoff $v_i - (p+c)/\mu$ by using a PAYG instance.
+If the PAYG price is $p$, a job from class $i$ with waiting cost $c$ obtains an expected payoff $v_i - (p+c)/\mu$ by using a PAYG instance.
 A job will participate in PAYG if this payoff is nonnegative.
 Thus, a job from class $i$ participates in PAYG if its waiting cost $c \leq \mu v_i - p$.
 The effective arrival rate of class $i$ jobs is then $\lambda_i F_i(\mu v_i - p)$ where $F_i(\mu v_i - p) = 0$ if $p \geq \mu v_i$.
 Each such job uses a PAYG instance for an expected duration of $1/\mu$ and pays $p$ per unit time.
-Hence, the expected revenue to the cloud service provider per unit time, denoted by $R^{payg}(p)$, is: \beq{payg-rev} R^{payg}(p) \triangleq \frac{p}{\mu}\left(\lambda_1 F_1(\mu v_1 - p) + \lambda_2 F_2(\mu v_2 - p) \right), \eeq and the optimal expected revenue per unit time is obtained by taking the maximum over $p$.
+Hence, the expected revenue to the cloud service provider per unit time, denoted by $R^{PAYG}(p)$, is: